Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/cqrs.md

 The CQRS pattern is closely related to event sourcing.

-Originally, CQRS was defined to address the limited querying possibilities of an event-sourced model:
+Originally, CQRS was defined to address the limited querying possibilities of an event-sourced model.
-It is only possible to query events of one aggregate instance at a time.
+Which is, it is only possible to query events of one aggregate instance at a time.

-The CQRS pattern provides the possibility of,
+The CQRS pattern provides the possibility of materializing projected models into physical databases,
-Materializing projected models,
-Into physical databases,
 That can be used for flexible querying options.

-Let’s see how CQRS allows the use of multiple storage mechanisms for representing different models of the system’s data.

 <!-- In the CQRS architecture,
 The responsibilities of the system’s models are segregated according to their type: